lezz100/matatu-counter/README.md

-# matatu-counter
-This website is meant to help matatu drivers to be signaled immediately the bus is full and hence their journey can begin.
-It also informs them the number of people who have currently boarded the bus.
-This helps to easily calculate the amount of fare that can be collected in general. hence easy accountability and budget.
+This website is designed to assist matatu drivers in recognizing when the bus is full and allowing their journey to commence.
+It also tells them how many passengers are on the bus right now.
+This makes it easier to figure out how much fare can be collected overall.
+Hence, budgeting and accountability are simple.